SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 	- Class `lcl_proxy`:
 		- Represents the proxy class.
 		- Implements the interface to serve as a surrogate of the original class.
 So, users interact with this class instead of the the original class.
 		- The class maintains a reference to the original class and delegates requests to it.
 The logic can only be executed, and data can only be retrieved if authentication validation succeeds.
 The example uses hardcoded demo values for usernames and passwords.
-If validation fails, the an object of the original class cannot be created, and exception is raised (local exception class `lcx_error`).
+If validation fails, an object of the original class cannot be created, an exception is raised (local exception class `lcx_error`).
 		- The original class, `lcl_user_info`, is declared with `CREATE PRIVATE` to prevent external object creation.
 Only the class itself and its friends can instantiate objects, which is why the proxy class is declared as a friend of the class.
 		- The proxy class includes additional functionality by implementing a simple logging mechanism.
 In this example, logging is achieved through entries in an internal table, which is a static component to track all access attempts from the internal session.
 Logging to a database table for permanent storage may be an option.